Garden City High School (Kansas): Tennis

 The men's and women's tennis programs have also had many successful years.
 The programs have remained as two of the more competitive tennis teams in the WAC for several decades.
 The women's program experienced their most successful season in 1994 in which they finished state runner-up.
 The men's program won 10 consecutive WAC championships from 1994 to 2003.
 In 1999, former head coach Bob Krug was named NFCA Midwest Region Coach of the Year.
 The streak in WAC Championships ended during the 2003–04 school year, but the Buffs rebounded and won three more consecutive WAC championships from 2005 to 2007.
 The Buffs added WAC Championship titles in 2011 and 2014.
 The tennis program has sent numerous players to the state tournament throughout the program's history.

+Cross Country

+The boys' cross country team won their first state championship in 2024.

 Track and Field

 The Buffalo track and field program has had several successes throughout its history.
-The Buffaloes won the state championship in 1945 and 1946, but in more recent years results have been variable.
+The Buffaloes won the state championship in 1945 and 1946.
 In 2003, Eric Babb won the long jump state title for the first time in the school's history.
-The track & field program finished runner-up in the 2006 state championship, falling to Lawrence High School by 1/2 of a point.
+The track & field program finished runner-up in the 2006 state championship, falling to Lawrence High School by half a point.
 Garden City has also produced several notable athletes, including 1995 Kansas Track and Field Gatorade Athlete of the Year and state meet high-jump record-holder, Jason Archibald.

 Bowling

 The bowling programs at GCHS experienced success during the mid to late 2010s.
 The boys team won the state championship in 2016 and the girls team won a state championship in 2017.
+The coed team won a state championship is 2023.